Spring Configuration File Best Practices

 Spring based projects revolve around Spring configuration XMLs.
 As project goes through development phase, with more and more code getting generated, it leads to frequent updating of Spring config XMLs, and it becomes nightmare to manage these files.
-Following guidelines or best practices would help to manage these files well and avoid merging issues, high maintenance cost etc.
+Following spring configuration file guidelines or spring configuration file best practices would help to manage these files well and avoid merging issues, high maintenance cost etc.

 - Test and Main Config: Main files are the one which directly contribute towards application (business) function, while test files can be the code written to unit test e.g. JUnit test files.
 It may be the case that one is using Spring’s contextual test framework to build application unit tests.
 This means there are test config files as well.
 Separate location (‘/beanfactory’) for main and test config files is also recommended here.
 This means there should be separate config files for these purposes.
 E.g. for main \src\main\resources\beanfactory would be the location of main Spring config files while \src\test\resources\beanfactory can be location of test config files.